-The biggest difference between whey vs. casein protein, is the absorption rate.
-Casein and Whey are both very rich sources of protein and essential amino acids, which helps build and rebuild lean muscle mass.
+The biggest difference between whey vs. casein protein is the absorption rate.
+Casein and Whey are both very rich sources of protein and essential amino acids, which help build and rebuild lean muscle mass.

 When Should I Take Whey Protein Vs. Casein Protein?

-Whey protein should be taken immediately after your workout, to provide a fast absorbing protein source, rich of amino acids to initiate the muscle rebuilding process.
-Protein however can be taken at any time of the day, to help you meet your macro goals, as well as be used as meals or snacks throughout the day.
+Whey protein should be taken immediately after your workout, or before your workout to provide a fast absorbing protein source, rich in amino acids to initiate the muscle rebuilding process.
+Protein, however, can be taken at any time of the day, to help you meet your macro goals, as well as be used as meals or snacks throughout the day.

 Which One Is Better Whey Vs. Casein?

-Although both whey and casein protein are derived from dairy and have a high amino acid content, whey is considered to be more anabolic due to it’s rapid digestion.
+Although both whey and casein protein are derived from dairy and have a high amino acid content, whey is considered to be more anabolic due to its rapid digestion rate.
 Yet despite this fact, studies suggest that even though whey initiates muscle protein synthesis faster than casein, there is no difference between performance indicators and body composition.

-Our rich and creamy Whey Protein Isolate is packed with 27 grams of ultra pure cold-pressed, micro-filtered Whey Protein Isolate per serving.
+Our rich and creamy Whey Protein Isolate is packed with 26 grams of ultra-pure cold-pressed, micro-filtered Whey Protein Isolate per serving.
 Sourced from the happiest grass-fed cows in America free of rBGH (recombinant bovine growth hormone), our Whey Protein Isolate is loaded with the building blocks you need, to build your athletic performance and strength.
 We'll turn your post-workout shake into the most exciting part of your workout.